micleners/gatsby-contentful/README.md

 Add environment variables, install contentful plugin and configure.

 # Query GraphQL

+Let's take a gander at what data is in your GraphQL layer.
+If we did things right we should have all our blog information in the GraphQL layer.

 Build your project and navigate to the second link.
 This will open up GraphiQL, an interface that lets you investigate and query the graph layer.